junxit/us-congress-code/title-26/chapter-1/sec-263a.md

 ### References in Text

-The date of the enactment of the Tax Cuts and Jobs Act, referred to in subsec. (d)(2)(C)(II)(ii), probably means the date of enactment of Pub.
+The date of the enactment of the Tax Cuts and Jobs Act, referred to in subsec. (d)(2)(C)(II)(ii), probably means the date of enactment of title I of Pub.
 L. 115–97, which was approved Dec.
 22, 2017.
 Prior versions of the bill that was enacted into law as Pub.
-L. 115–97 included such Short Title, but it was not enacted as part of Pub.
+L. 115–97 included such Short Title, but it was not enacted as part of title I of Pub.
 L. 115–97.

 ### Amendments